-I love Dorothy Sayers’ book, What Do Women Want?
+I love Dorothy Sayers’ book, Are Women Human?
 With a wit like a sword, she makes the point that there is no such thing as ‘women,’ but only the actual woman you encounter.
 ‘Women’ is a facile lumping of a whole bunch of individual and various human beings into a label where, once they are swept under it neatly, they may be considered in the abstract.
 A much messier thing is the real, actual, unpredictable, living, breathing woman in front of you.

 In the same vein, if I ask what ‘writers’ want, there is no particular answer, no real call to action.
 I can actually ignore the whole question by dealing with it in the abstract and coming to the conclusion that ‘they’ want (fill in the blank) my appreciation; sales; God’s approval; the satisfaction of writing well; or whatever else it is I can imagine for them without actually asking.
 I can spend time imagining helping ‘writers,’ or actually help them.
 When they are real people, they have names.